A damped forward EMI model for a horizontally stratified earth: Conclusion

 \section{Conclusion}

-We have introduced a new model for EMI surveys, summarized in eqns.~\eqref{eq:71b}-\eqref{eq:71}, referred to as the damped model, with an error almost ten times smaller than the currently used state of the art models.
+We have introduced a new model for EMI surveys, summarized in Equations~\eqref{eq:71b}-\eqref{eq:71}, referred to as the damped model, with an error almost ten times smaller than the currently still frequently used analytical LIN model.
+If one uses this model, the induction number of the survey should be smaller than 0.029 while for the new model the upper limit is 0.31.
 Another advantage of our model is the good approximation of the vertical sensitivity, allowing it to be applied for the detection of interfaces between layers.
 Our model depends on only one additional parameter, a kind of background conductivity, which can be determined from the conductivity and the thickness of the layers.
-This background simulates the interaction and associated dampening of the electromagnetic fields, between soil layers, a physical effect not present in the McNeill model.
-The resulting equations, albeit a bit more complicated than the McNeill equations, can be straightforwardly implemented.
-It is important to stress here that the damped model is way faster to compute with, given its closed-expression format, when compared to the highly nonlinear exact solution which requires an iterative construction of the secondary magnetic field, at the end requiring a numerical integration of an oscillatory integrand.
+This background simulates the interaction and associated dampening of the electromagnetic fields, between soil layers, a physical effect not present in the LIN model.
+The resulting equations, only slightly more complicated than the LIN equations, can be straightforwardly implemented.
+It is important to stress here that the damped model is more convenient to compute with, given its closed-expression format, when compared to the highly nonlinear exact solution which requires an iterative construction of the secondary magnetic field, requiring a numerical integration of an oscillatory integrand.
+Furthermore if one measures below the aforementioned induction number, the error is negligible in comparison with the measurement error.

-Despite being a relatively simple model, it has a more than decent precision, from which we expect an (at least) numerically much more efficient inversion than when using the exact solution or a finite element simulation .
-Speaking of which, the next test of the new model will of course be the setup of an inverse problem.
-From the nature of the problem we expect that regularisation will be required.
-As soil is often horizontally stratified, the minimum (gradient) support regularisation derived by Zhdanov et al.\ may produce promising results~\cite{zhdanov_minimum_2004}.
-This regularisation method forces the conductivity profile to be a step function.
-We will report on this in forthcoming work, after which we can turn to applying our model to practical EMI surveying to situations where the McNeill approach is failing.
-We have in mind here the area of hydrogeology, in particular the EMI characterization of saltwater intrusion into groundwater in coastal regions.
+Despite being a relatively simple model, it still is reasonably precise, from which we expect an (at least) numerically much more efficient inversion than when using the exact solution or a finite element simulation.
+The next test of the new model will of course be the setup of an inverse problem.